Yoga practice builds a bridge to better living.

 Welcome to Yoga For Everyone

 Despite the popularity of yoga many people do not know where to start, and are uncomfortable with the notion of practicing yoga with a group of strangers.
 I enjoy introducing any group or individual to the specific Ashtanga Yoga practice.
 You can come to my studio or I can come to your location.
-Satisfaction guaranteed -- or you pay nothing (see How This Teaching Works).
+(See How This Teaching Works).

 My mission is to teach people privately the same fundamental yoga practice that I have practiced daily since I began at age 39 in 2001: The Primary Series of Ashtanga Yoga.
 This practice is a healing, meditative template that can be used by anyone, offering benefits that begin immediately with the Introduction and Demonstration in your home or other venue.